festim-dev/FESTIM/docs/source/userguide/boundary_conditions.rst

     H = Species(name="Hydrogen")

     my_flux_bc = ParticleFluxBC(subdomain=boundary, value=2, species=H)

-The :class:`festim.ParticleFlux` class has three required arguments:

-* :code:`subdomain`: the surface subdomain where the particle flux is applied.
-* :code:`value`: The value of the particle flux in units m\ :sup:`-2` s\ :sup:`-1`.
-* :code:`species`: The species for which the particle flux is imposed.

 As for the fixed concentration boundary condition, the flux can be dependent on space, time and temperature.
 But for particle fluxes, the values can also be dependent on a species' concentration: